vikejs/vike/README.md

 - **Pre-render / SSG / Static Websites**.
 Deploy your app to a static host by pre-rendering your pages.
 - **Fast Cold Start**.
 Your pages are lazy-loaded on the server: adding pages doesn't increase cold start (crucial for serverless deployments).
 - **Code Splitting**.
 In the browser, each page loads only the code it needs.
-- **Scalable DX**.
-Can scale to thousands of files with no hit on dev speed (thanks to Vite's lazy transpiling).
 - **Simple Design**.
 Simple overall design resulting in a tool that is small, robust, and easy to use.
-- **Scalable Architecture**.
-Your app has a simple SSR architecture that can scale from a small one-man hobby project to a large-scale app.
+- **Scalable**.
+Your app can scale to thousands of files with no hit on dev speed (thanks to Vite's lazy transpiling) and has an SSR architecture that can scale from a small one-man simple hobby project up to a complex feature-rich large-scale app.

 To get an idea of what it's like to use `vite-plugin-ssr`, checkout the [Vue Tour](#vue-tour) or [React Tour](#react-tour).